Presentations on FIR, modern slavery and wellbeing

 We are delivering a series of briefings on FIR, mental health and modern slavery to the workforce.

-Thames Tideway management asked HSQE adviser Fiona Dowling and skills and employment adviser Kimberley McGinty to give their presentation to all Thames Tideway East and West sites.
-To date they have presented to over 250 operatives.
+Thames Tideway management asked VGC to give our presentation to all Thames Tideway East and West sites.
+To date we have presented to over 250 operatives.

 The general foreman at Greenwich said: “I’d like to thank VGC and Kim and Fiona for the presentation this morning on FIR, modern slavery, mental health and wellbeing.
 It was presented extremely well and the feedback from the site team has been very good.”

 Around 136,000 people are living in modern slavery in the UK.
 Construction has multiple layers of subcontracting, and many roles are low-skilled, labour intensive and filled by an immigrant workforce.
 This provides the perfect environment for modern slavery to exist unnoticed.
 See the video ‘Concrete’ about human trafficking and forced labour.

 If you see a potential situation, do not try to tackle it yourself.
 Report it so the authorities can manage it.
 If you approach someone you could make things worse for them.
 Instead

 - Contact Ciara Pryce or Laura Perry at VGC head office

 - Contact the Gangmasters and Labour Abuse Authority (GLAA) – call free on 0800 432 0804 (Mon – Friday 09:00 – 17:00pm) or 0115 959 7049 (chargeable).
 The GLAA has interpreters and can take calls in any language.

 - Call the modern slavery helpline on 08000 121 700 or use the UnseenUK online reporting form.
 There is also an Unseen.org app.